-Thinking about building a tiny house, or wondering how you can legally use it?
-Find out more here.
+Thinking about building a tiny house, or wondering how you can legally use it, such as to live in, paint in, or rent out?
+Find out more about some common issues and considerations here.

 My detached garage has fallen into disrepair and is full of junk.
 I'd like to either remodel it or replace it with a prefabricated tiny house on wheels.
 In either case, I want to rent the new space to a residential tenant.
 Which would be better?